DalekBaldwin/check-it/README.md

 An `or` generator shrinks by shrinking the one generator among its alternatives that was involved in generating the failed value.
 However, if this generator's value cannot be shrunk further, and other alternatives available to the `or` generator specify constant values, then one of those constant values may be substituted instead.
 So if the generator `(or (integer 5) :a-keyword)` failed after generating 5 from the `integer` subgenerator, check-it will attempt to use `:a-keyword`.
 This opens up more possible shrinkage paths in the overall space defined by the `or` generator's parent generators.

 Other generators shrink by recursively shrinking their subgenerators while still respecting the overall type spec.
+For mapped generators, the subgenerator is shrunk and its result is tested with the mapping reapplied.
 For chained generators, the parameterizers are not involved in the shrinking process; the parameterized generator is shrunk according to the parameters it had when it failed the test.